swmill/Springboard-Capstone/README.md

    having the predicted value missing), and the ranges of the continuous values have been scaled for use with an ANN (by dividing by
    200).
 For more information go [here](http://archive.ics.uci.edu/ml/datasets/Abalone)

-In Summary please review the following topic for Capstone Project consideration.
-This simple markdown document with the help of Guy Maskall.
+In summary please review the following dataset/topic for Capstone Project consideration.
+Additionally, this simple markdown document with the help of Guy Maskall.
 He made learning R Markdown really, really easy!
 (Just don't foreget to beware of using blank lines before, particularly, enumerated list items!)